Dr Claire Goodfellow

 My fellowship specifically, focusses on barriers to young people’s help-seeking for mental health problems including aspects such as stigma, and low mental health literacy (or how much they know about mental health and mental health problems).
 The project has a particular focus on experiences of young people in rural and remote areas and will follow a co-production approach to research and dissemination.
 This means I will be working with adolescents to better understand what is important to them in relation to improving their mental health.

 Previously, I've worked at the SPHSU on an ESRC grant investigating loneliness and wellbeing among adolescents and young people in the UK using secondary data analysis.

 My research interests are focussed on aspects of adolescent mental health including:

-- associations between mental health literacy and help-seeking.
+- Associations between mental health literacy and help-seeking intentions.

-- social determinants of health, and health inequalities in adolescent mental health.
+- The social determinants of health, and health inequalities in adolescent mental health.

-Dr Goodfellow currently supervises projects as part of the Master of Public Health programme, and the BSc (Med Sci) Clinical Medicine intercalated in Psychological Medicine.
+I currently supervise projects as part of the Master of Public Health programme, the Global Mental Health MSc Programme, and the BSc (Med Sci) Clinical Medicine intercalated in Psychological Medicine.